 By the end of 2013, Peak had been wound up (but not dissolved) and the court-appointed Liquidator had formed a Committee of Inspection.
-However, Peak has refused to cooperate with the Liquidator and has continued with a series of appeals and injunctions.
-We have been successful in getting some struck out but until these petitions are determined, the Liquidator remains in control of the assets of Peak for the benefit of the creditors, particularly Equator.
+However, Peak refused to cooperate with the Liquidator and continued with a series of appeals and injunctions.
+We have been successful in getting some struck out but, until the remaining petitions are determined, the Liquidator remains in control of the assets of Peak for the benefit of the creditors, particularly Equator.

-Meanwhile, a capital finance advisory company approached Equator advising that it had access to the finance to cover both the Bilabri oil development and the project debts.
-To allow Peak to take up this opportunity, Equator has entered a new settlement agreement with Peak, allowing it six months, starting in May 2015, to raise the finance.
-Under the terms of the new agreement, Peak has acknowledged debts owed solely to Equator amounting to US\$ 52.24 million and agreed to pay this sum on closing.
-It will also honour Equator's other rights under the BSA, namely a carried interest of 5% in the oil project and a paying interest of 12.5% in any gas development.
-If Peak cannot comply with the terms of the agreement by the end of the six month period it can be terminated and the initiative returned to the Liquidator.
+In 2014, a capital finance advisory company approached Equator advising that it had access to the finance to cover both the Bilabri oil development and the project debts.
+Accordingly, Equator entered a new settlement agreement with Peak, allowing it six months, starting in May 2015, to raise the finance.
+Even after generous extensions, Peak was unable to comply with the terms of the new agreement.
+In 2017, the Company therefore terminated the agreement and returned to the court to seek dismissal of all of Peak's appeals to the winding up and related matters.